snaphat/chrono_trigger_no_black_bar_patch/README.md

 ## Video

 [![
-What Happens When You Remove Black Bars in Chrono Trigger?](https://img.youtube.com/vi/PI3wsDg4YwQ/0.jpg)](https://www.youtube.com/watch?v=PI3wsDg4YwQ)
+What Happens When You Remove the Bottom Black Bar in Chrono Trigger?](https://img.youtube.com/vi/PI3wsDg4YwQ/0.jpg)](https://www.youtube.com/watch?v=PI3wsDg4YwQ)

 ## How the Patch Works